Ghostshine/Praca_na_Zaliczenie/README.md

-Simple console game abour guessing number
+Simple console game about guessing the number